WindowsVista42/Quark-Engine/README.md

 There is a build of the game in [SpaceshipsDemo/build/](SpaceshipsDemo/build/).
 You can check out the code for the game in [SpaceshipsDemo/spaceships/](SpaceshipsDemo/spaceships/).

-**Note:** The code requires the engine to compile, but I provide a short breakdown so you know what you are looking at.
+**Note:** The code requires the engine to compile, but I provide a short breakdown so you know what to look at.

 ## Future Plans
 - 1.0 version (currently 70% feature complete)